mlabs-haskell/agora-drep/README.md

 The intended use of the scripts pre-suppose the following:

-* _An Agora-based governance system exists_, allowing a set of actors to propose actions (implemented as Agora effects) and joinly choose to execute them or reject them (via any mechanism or policy of their choice).
+* _An Agora-based governance system exists_, allowing a set of actors to propose actions (implemented as Agora effects) and jointly choose to execute them or reject them (via any mechanism or policy of their choice).

 * _The participants of this Agora system choose to delegate some or all of their